Brachyopa insensilis: Description

 The wing length is 6·5-7·25 mm.

 Apical antennomere small and without a sensory pit.
 Arista almost bare.
 Face less produced than in Brachyopa bicolor.
 Scutellum with microtrichia only on anterior margin.
 The larva is illustrated by Rotheray (1993).

 Distribution

-Brachyopa insensilis is a Palearctic species with a wide distribution in Europe and east to Tadjikistan, Siberia, Russian Far East and Kamchatka.
+Brachyopa insensilis is a Palearctic species with a wide distribution in Europe and east to Tajikistan, Siberia, Russian Far East and Kamchatka.

 The habitat is Abies, Quercus and Fagus forest with senile trees, but also occurs on old trees in suburban parks.